 The unthinking acceptance of authority is becoming progressively less common in the world at large.
 Authority was never an effective way of harnessing energy, independent thought and commitment.
-It generates inflexible obedience rather than personal creativity.
+It generates strict obedience rather than personal creativity.

 What are Influencing Skills?

-The phases described form the mnemonic EDICT
+The phases described from the mnemonic EDICT

 Entry Building Trust

 Diagnosis Understanding Client and Situation